mario-to-lowercase/MicroDoc/pages/server-configuration.md

 GitHub Pages doesn't support server-side redirects by default, but you can use a 404.html trick:

-1. Create a file named `404.html` in your Microblog root directory
+1. Create a file named `404.html` in your MicroDoc root directory
 2. Add the following content:

 ```html